allebone/help.omni.af.mil/docs/PEX/Training.md

     6. Click Save or Save & Close.

     7. New in 5.16.1.
-Courses with customized grades show a checkmark in the Grade Set Is Customized column.
+Courses with customized grades show a check mark in the Grade Set Is Customized column.

     8. New in 5.16.1.
-Once saved, you can copy these common grades to other courses, if those courses use the same gradeset.
+Once saved, you can copy these common grades to other courses, if those courses use the same grade set.
 In the same dialog, click Copy To.

     9. When the Copy Common Grades to Courses dialog opens, select the desired courses and click Copy Grades To Course.